SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 {% highlight bash %}wget gff_url{% endhighlight %}

 * After checking the content of your current directory, what have you done with the `$wget`command?
-* Displays the firts and lasts line of the gff file
+* Displays the firsts and lasts lines of the gff file
 * Prints the number of lines with the word genes in the gff file
 * Counts the number of genes
 * Searchs for the nbs-lrr genes